MIT ChemE | Undergraduate Research and Innovation Scholar

 Research Project Title:

-Mechanism of Protolysis Reactions in Lithium-Mediated Ammonia Synthesis
+Role of Proton Source in Electrochemical Ammonia Synthesis

-abstract:Thermodynamic considerations suggest electrochemical lithium-mediated ammonia synthesis as viable alternative to the currently used Haber-Bosch process that eliminates its high capital costs and reliance on gaseous hydrogen produced from fossil fuels.
+abstract:Thermodynamic considerations suggest electrochemical lithium-mediated ammonia synthesis as viable alternative to the currently used Haber-Bosch process that eliminates its high capital cost and reliance on gaseous hydrogen produced from fossil fuels.
 In my SuperUROP project, I will investigate the role of hydrogen sources in the process, providing insights into the effect of steric and electronic factors on the kinetics and thermodynamics of electrochemical synthesis of ammonia.
 The understanding obtained will be used to find the set of properties the optimal proton source should have.
-This will hopefully find application in the design of well-defined catalysts that would allow us to run the process under milder conditions, making water a cheap and sustainable hydrogen source.
+I hope this will find application in the design of well-defined catalysts that would allow us to run the process under milder conditions, making water a cheap and sustainable hydrogen source.